Morphisms¶

 3. Continuous morphisms¶

-A continuous declaration whose source is itself a space, e.g.
+A kernel declaration whose source is itself a space, e.g.

 denotes a Markov kernel between standard Borel spaces: